OlivierLD/raspberry-coffee/OtherJVM.languages/README.md

 you can then take advantage of the features of the JVM, big ones of them being its portability and interoperability.
 No need to mention that it can use at runtime `jars` and other `class` files, whatever language they have originally been written in.

+> This is actually mostly what this project is all about.
+Most of the sibling projects are written in Java, and they contain the code that allows you to talk to a varity of boards and sensors.
+Assuming that this code is reachable form whatever runs on a JVM allows you to use your favorite language - and mindset - to talk to those boards and sensors.
+It's just about demonstrating the interoperability between those languages.

 Now, not only a given `.class` can be executed across platforms, but also it can come from several different languages.

 That is - in very short - what those JVM-aware languages are doing.